jack2012aa/breeding_db/README.md

 * Ask professor Wu that should parity grow one after an abortion.
 * Read total_weight as sum up of multiple weights.
 * Ask <> tag in mating tables of Dong-Ying.
-* Ask use choose correct sow and boar when reading estrus, mating, farrowing data.
 * Discuss with professor Lin about delta ranges.

 ## Log